 Teaching a Guinea Pig to Swim Is Against Animal Rights

 Forcing guinea pigs who hate water to swim is a very cruel act.

 It’s the same as forcing them to perform like the animals are forcibly trained in the circus.

 How to Bathe a Guinea Pig in the Right Way?

-Giving a shower to your pet is the best experience of keeping a pet, but it should be done in the right way or you might hurt your cute little buddy without even knowing it.
+Giving a shower to your pet is the best experience, but it should be done in the right way or you might hurt your cute little buddy without even knowing it.

-To bathe your guinea pig, you should follow a safety-controlled method.
+To bathe your guinea pigs, you should follow a safety-controlled method.